hwabis/forbidden-desert/README.md

 Tile art source: various maps from https://maplestory.wiki/

-# Changes from official rules
+# Notes

-* Players can spawn on any tile, not always an equipment tile
+* Players will always spawn on a non-tunnel equipment tile